Reviews in this issue:

 The Black Noodle Project is the brainchild of Frenchman Jeremie Grima.
 (I’m fighting the urge to write “Wormtongue” here, unsuccessfully it seems.)
 Grima is the vocalist, guitarist, lyricist, and principal songwriter for the BNP and he is clearly a devotee of Roger Waters-era Pink Floyd; the CD is littered with musical references (in the form of sound effects, guitar passages, dark worldview, etc.) to Waters' tortured art.
 The remaining personnel of the BNP are Arnaud Rousset on drums; Anthony Leteve on bass guitar; and Matthieu Jaubert on keyboards and vocals (who also assisted in the composition of a couple of tracks).

-Instrumentally, And Life Goes On… is skillful.
+Instrumentally, And Life Goes On… is skilful.
 Although the disc starts to suffer toward the end from a general uniformity, still, the music is well arranged and, if none of the players are virtuosi, they all contribute intelligently to each song and have a good understanding of group dynamic and musical tension and resolution.

 The majority of the tunes incorporate effects and trappings straight out of the Pink Floyd bag of tricks: thumping heartbeats, soughing winds, chiming bells, and the patter of rain.
 They’re not offensive, but by now (post-Floyd, post-Queensrÿche, and post-Dream Theater), the effects are gratuitous and lack impact.